zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit.md

 ## Description

-The Dapper Plus audit feature lets you track changes of all modifications that happened in the database during the bulk operations.
-It allow you to create an history of who modified a table, what was an old value, what was the new value.
+The Dapper Plus audit feature allows you to track changes of all modifications that happened in the database during the Bulk Operations.
+Also, it lets you create a history of who modified a table, what was an old value and a new value.

 ## Key Features

 - Allow getting a history of modification
 - Allow storing the history in a database or log file
 - Allow tracking who, what, when a modification occurred
-- Allow knowing what the old and new value was
+- Allow knowing what the old and the new value are

 ## Getting Started

-To use the audit feature, you need first to enable it and provide a list if AuditEntry that will be populated during the operations.
+To use the audit feature, you need to enable it and provide a list of the AuditEntry that will be populated during the operations.

 ```csharp
 List<AuditEntry> auditEntries = new List<AuditEntry>();